Devcorr/IntegraTorr/notes.md

 **Question**: How will the dev run Integratorr build plans from the host machine?
 Or will they just run them from a terminal that's ssh'd into the vagrant VM?
 If a web frontend for integratorr will eventually run in the Vagrant vm, maybe a simple commandline client available on the host that talks to an integratorr rest api would be good?
+Not unlike the docker client/daemon.

 Vagrantfile should remain pretty slim.
 Other than the Ansible provisioner, most special vagrant features should be avoided (e.g. don't rely on vagrant to install docker for you).